-A young girl was touring the social worker through the home she and her father shared.
+A young girl was touring the social worker through the home she shared with her father.
 When she came to her bedroom, she proudly showed the woman everything in her room.
-With big eyes and a smile from ear to ear, the little girl asked, “Would you like to see bombs away?”
+With big eyes and a huge smile, the little girl asked, “Would you like to see bombs away?”

 Hesitantly, the social worker said yes.
 “Come on Dad, let’s show her,” said the little girl.

 Dad came over to the bed, grabbed his daughter’s arms and legs and started swinging her.
 Finally, he let go as she yelled, “Bombs away!” and landed on her bed.
 Loud, gleeful laughter followed.

-With a horrified look on her face, the social worker said, “Stop!
+Looking horrified, the social worker said, “Stop!
 No!
 You should not be doing that.”
-Both the father and daughter looked at her with troubled and quizzical faces and said, “We shouldn’t be doing bombs away?”
+Both father and daughter looked at her with troubled and quizzical faces and said, “We shouldn’t be doing bombs away?”

 “This is probably one of the best examples of the difference in how men and women view play with children,” said Dr. Ron Klinger, founder of the Center for Successful Fathering and author of A Common Sense Guide to Becoming a Successful Dad, a training curriculum for dads called Bonding through Play, and a book for new dads, Fathering for Life.

 “Researchers tell us that children of all ages from infants to high school prefer play with dad over mom because it is unpredictable, physical, rough, dad cheats, and it’s fun.
 It is a test – it stretches you.
 You find yourself doing things you would never do.
 Most importantly, it is a playful form or preparation for the challenges our children will face in the real world.”